Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 There are valuable technical extras everywhere you look.
 ExpressVPN protects your internet traffic by using its own DNS servers, for instance.
 High-end encryption technologies prevent even the most advanced attackers from snooping on your activities.
 And unusual bonus features include a clever split-tunneling system which allows you to control exactly which apps use the VPN, and which will be routed through your regular internet connection, very useful if you find some apps don't work with a VPN, or running through the VPN noticeably slows them down.

-The real standout feature could be support, where unusually ExpressVPN has agents available 24/7 on live chat.
+The real standout feature could be support, where ExpressVPN has agents available 24/7 on live chat.
 This isn't the very basic, outsourced, first-line support you'll often get with other services, either: they're experts who can walk you through just about any technical issue.
 If you run into trouble, then, you won't be waiting a day for every support response.
 In our experience, there's always someone available on ExpressVPN's live chat, and you could be getting quality help for your problems within a couple of minutes.

 Plans and pricing

 ExpressVPN has a very simple pricing structure with only three plans, and these start with a monthly-billed product for $12.95.
-That's a little higher than some of the competition (NordVPN's monthly plan costs $11.95 VyprVPN's feature-limited product is $8.97), but it's still good value considering the features you get.
+That's a little higher than some of the competition (NordVPN's monthly plan costs $11.95 VyprVPN's feature-limited product is $8.97), but it's still fair value considering the features you get.

 Sign up for ExpressVPN's 6-month plan and the price drops to $9.99 per month.
-That's a fair discount, and it also gives you more flexibility than you'll get with some competitors, who don't offer a 6-month plan at all.
+That's a reasonable discount, and it also gives you more flexibility than you'll get with some competitors, who don't offer a 6-month plan at all.

 The annual plan cuts your costs still further to a monthly equivalent of $8.32, a chunky 35% discount on the monthly price.
 It's also a little higher than some competitors (NordVPN's annual plan is $6.99 a month, VyprVPN's comparable Premium plan is $6.23), but still within the range of what we would expect for a premium VPN.